TurtleNetwork/TurtleNetwork.github.io/_users/tntippingbot.md

 * Telegram: Group admin inserts @TNTippingBot into the group.
 * Telegram: Group admin gives the bot admin rights to delete messages only, then the bot will clean messages posted.
-* Discord: Group admin inserts TNTippingBot#4606 into the group.
+* Discord: Group admin inserts TNTippingBot#4606 into the group, can insert using the following link: https://discordapp.com/api/oauth2/authorize?client_id=683790734700314630&permissions=157696&scope=bot

 ### Available Commands